Please provide the name(s) and addresse(s) of anyone to be added to the title deeds?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-Information to consider in conjunction with the above Skipton Building Society transfer of equity information :
+Important warnings to consider in supporting the above Skipton Building Society transfer of equity information :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Skipton Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
 If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.